grinnell-cs/csc151-images/pages/eboards.md

 permalink: /eboards/
 ---
 # EBoards

 Here you can find an approximate record of what we talked about each day of class.
+(Before class, you can find an approximate outline of what I hope to cover.)

 {% assign eboards = site.eboards | sort: 'held' | reverse %}
 {% for eboard in eboards %}